-If you or a loved one was involved in a large 18-wheeler truck accident, consult with an experienced attorney as soon as possible.
-You need a law firm that understands the complex nature of truck accidents and that can protect your rights.
+If you or a loved one was involved in a large 18-wheeler truck accident, consult with an experienced truck accident attorney as soon as possible.
+You need a law firm that understands the complex nature of truck accidents, and that can protect your rights.
 To schedule a free case evaluation with the attorneys of Stewart J. Guss, Injury Accident Lawyers, call today at 866-674-5289 or email us through our online contact form.
 Don't let an 18-wheeler accident derail your life without seeking the justice you deserve.